peter88213/yW2OO/docs/help/import_menu.md

 ![Libreoffice example](../Screenshots/work-in-progress01.png)

-This is an example document.
+This is an example work-in-progress document.
 The scene titles in the comments are optional; if there are no comments, the converter will auto-generate scene titles.